 For inquiries on submission proposals please email the managing editor, Nanette Burns, at firstname.lastname@example.org.

-The following companies have been represented in recent JAR articles:
+The following companies and nonprofit organizations have been represented in recent JAR articles:

 Ameritest (research on McDonald’s)